microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 }
 ```

-Using this simple mock, let's write a unit test to exercise _sequential_ account creation in the
+Using this simple mock, you can write a unit test to exercise _sequential_ account creation in the
-`AccountManager` class (see the [write your first concurrency unit
+`AccountManager` class (see [write your first concurrency unit
-test](../first-concurrency-unit-test.md) tutorial for the `AccountManager` code).
+test](../first-concurrency-unit-test.md) for the `AccountManager` code).

 ```csharp
 [Microsoft.Coyote.SystematicTesting.Test]